Air Mail scandal: Preparation and plans

 The Air Corps during the Great Depression, hampered by pay cuts and a reduction of flight time, operated almost entirely in daylight and good weather.
 Duty hours were limited and relaxed, usually with four hours or less of flight operations a day, and none on weekends.
-Experience levels were also limited by obsolete aircraft, most of them single-engine and open cockpit planes.
-Because of a high turnover-rate policy in the War Department, most pilots were Reserve officers who were unfamiliar with the civilian airmail routes.
+Experience levels were also limited because the Air Corps flew obsolete aircraft, most of them single-engine and open cockpit planes.
+Because of a high turnover-rate policy in the War Department, most pilots were Reserve officers and were unfamiliar with the civilian airmail routes.

-Regarding equipment, the Air Corps had in its inventory 274 Directional gyros and 460 Artificial horizons, but very few of these were mounted in aircraft.
+Regarding equipment, the Air Corps had 274 Directional gyros and 460 Artificial horizons in its inventory, but very few of these were mounted in aircraft.
 It possessed 172 radio transceivers, almost all with a range of 30 mi or less.
 Foulois eventually ordered the available equipment to be installed in the 122 aircraft assigned to the task, but the instruments were not readily available and Air Corps mechanics unfamiliar with the equipment sometimes installed them incorrectly or without regard for standardization of cockpit layout.

 The project, termed AACMO (Army Air Corps Mail Operation), was placed under the supervision of Brigadier General Oscar Westover, assistant chief of the Air Corps.
 He created three geographic zones and appointed Lieutenant Colonel Henry H. Arnold to command the Western Zone, Lieutenant Colonel Horace M. Hickam the Central Zone, and Major Byron Q. Jones the Eastern Zone.
 Personnel and planes were immediately deployed, but problems began immediately with a lack of proper facilities (and in some instances, no facilities at all) for maintenance of aircraft and quartering of enlisted men, and a failure of tools to arrive where needed.